 Can I tell the difference between a dead neutral Solid State amplifier (i.e. one with extremely low output impedance) that doesn’t have the THX stamp vs. one that does?

-The point is, you don’t necessarily need a THX amp to garner an amazing listening experience.
-A regular Solid State amp with very low output impedance will do the job just fine.
+The point is that you don’t necessarily need a THX amp to garner an amazing listening experience.
+A regular Solid State amp with very low output impedance like the JDS ATOM will do the job just fine.